 Whether you’re getting ready to celebrate a vegan Passover, vegan Hanukkah, or just want to whip up some delicious traditional Jewish vegan recipes, we’ve got you.
 Here are a few resources and recipes that can help!

-This vegan matzo ball soup recipe and photo were published with permission from Phaidon Press and the author and chef Jean-Christian Jury.
+This vegan matzo ball soup recipe was adapted and published with permission from Phaidon Press and the author and chef Jean-Christian Jury.
 All rights reserved.
-Article written by Michelle Cehn and edited by Amanda Meth.
-Please note that this article may contain affiliate links that support our work at World of Vegan.

 Leave a Comment